 - Lemon — Add a couple drops of lemon essential oil to hot tea or your water bottle.

-- Peppermint — Rub a couple drops of peppermint essential oil onto wrists, hold under your nose and inhale deeply 5 times.
-I especially love the “Breathe” blend by DoTerra!
+- Peppermint — Rub a couple drops of peppermint essential oil onto wrists, hold under your nose and take 5 deep breaths.
+I especially love the “Breathe” blend by DoTerra for my controlled breathing exercises.

 - Lavender — Add 3-5 drops of lavender essential oil to an aromatherapy diffuser.
 Lavender is also shown to help promote restful sleep, so I like to use it at night.